Women's Dialectical Behavior Therapy

 • Trouble tolerating emotions

-• Being unable to stop thinking about a traumatic painful past
+• Being unable to stop thinking about a traumatic past

 • Having numerous psychiatric hospitalizations